RAF Culmhead

 Royal Air Force Culmhead or more simply RAF Culmhead is a former Royal Air Force station, situated at Churchstanton on the Blackdown Hills in Somerset, England.
+It was originally named RAF Church Stanton.

 It had three tarmac runways that are now in poor condition and the control towers are currently derelict.
 There is now an industrial estate – derived from the later Composite Signals Organisation Station (CSOS) – right in the middle of the place where the three runways meet.

 History

 Second World War

 RAF Culmhead was a typical three-runway fighter airfield, with blast pens built around the site along with ten blister hangars.
 It was used by fighters from RAF Exeter from June but officially opened on 1 August 1941.
 Ground defence was provided by the Somerset Light Infantry.

 Who used the airfield first and why is a mystery, the story is told by David Berryman: